ALERT: Due to recent bear activity, bear canisters are required for all backpackers in the Maroon Bells-Snowmass Wilderness.

 ||The Four Pass Loop is often snow-bound from October through June.
 Call the Aspen Ranger Station (970.925.3445) or check this link for current NOAA Weahter conditions.
 Many people access the Loop from the Maroon-Snowmass trailhead at Maroon Lake.
 This access point is subject to the restrictions of the Maroon Bells Scenic Area, a recreation fee area.
 For further information, click on the Maroon Bells Scenic Area link or call the Aspen Ranger Station.

-||No fee is required to be in the Maroon Bells – Snowmass Wilderness or hike the Four Pass Loop.
-To access the trailhead at Maroon Lake, you must enter the Maroon Bells Scenic Area, which a $10 entrance fee is required.
+||No fee is required to backpack in the Maroon Bells – Snowmass Wilderness or hike the Four Pass Loop.
+You will need to complete a free registration at the trailhead before hiking.
+To access the trailhead at Maroon Lake, you must enter the Maroon Bells Scenic Area before 8am or after 5pm to access with a vehicle, which a $10 entrance fee is required.
+A shuttle busses runs for all visitors arriving between 8am-5pm.
 For further information, click here to link to the Maroon Bells Scenic Area webpage or call the Aspen Ranger Station.

 ||All overnight visitors to the Maroon Bells – Snowmass Wilderness must self-register at the trailhead kiosks.
 Each overnight party in the Wilderness is required to possess a copy of the registration tag at all times.
 The purpose of this required registration is to educate visitors about Wilderness ethics and to gather visitor use information that is used to inform the management of the area.

 ||The US Forest Service and you are responsible for the stewardship of this wild place so that all can enjoy a Wilderness experience and this landscape will retain its’ wild character in perpetuity.
 The extremely high use on the Four Pass Loop results in cumulative negative impacts to the natural resources and visitor experience in the area.
 Please practice Wilderness and Leave No Trace ethics to minimize your impact on the Wilderness by observing the following regulations posted at wilderness.net

 ||Treat & filter all Wilderness water sources.
 Protect water quality with proper waste disposal.

 ||Consider packing out human waste.
 Dispose & bury human waste 100+ feet from water, trails, & camps.

 The Maroon Lake trailhead is located 6 1/2 miles southwest of Aspen, Colorado, on Maroon Creek Road.
 From Highway 82 take the Maroon Creek Road exit at the roundabout on the West edge of town.
 Follow Maroon Creek Road to the Maroon Bells Welcome Station.
 Day users and overflow backpackers be asked to park at Aspen Highlands and take a bus to the trailhead.
 Backpackers parking at the Maroon Lake trailhead, please only park in the designated overnight lot.